thompson-tomo/UUID/src/UUID.Serialization.Entity/README.md

 ## License

-This project is licensed under the terms of the LICENSE file included in the root directory.
+This project is licensed under the [MIT License](https://github.com/Taiizor/UUID/blob/develop/LICENSE).
+See the LICENSE file in the root directory for more details.